 Figure 2.
 Schematic representation of the integration of entry points into the ICON control flow.
-At specific entry points, plugin subroutines can be called from within ICON, if they have been registered for these entry points through the ComIn library.
+At specific entry points, plugin subroutines can be called from within ICON if they have been registered for these entry points through the ComIn library.
 After initialisation, the model's integration is conducted in a time loop (main part of the schematic).
-The time integration can be divided into three parts: (i) the dynamical core "sub-stepping" (black) with a time step shorter than Δt , (ii) the fast physics processes loop (red), with the models basic time step Δt , and (iii) the slow physics process loop with a larger time step than Δt , depending on the slow physics process.
-Entry points are marked in green and for some, names are provided.
-The naming scheme and placement is further discussed in Section 3.6 and the white paper (see e.g. in the Supplement) provides a full list of entry points.
-220 3 Main ComIn design principles The main design principles of ComIn cover the two, sometimes contradictory and strongly related areas of (i) minimising the impact of ComIn on the host model, and (ii) maximising flexibility of ComIn for one or more plugins, and state that ComIn should be lightweight, interoperable and flexible.
+The time integration can be divided into three parts: (i) the dynamical core "sub-stepping" (dark grey) with a time step shorter than Δt , (ii) the fast-physics process loop with the models basic time step Δt , and (iii) the slow-physics process loop with a larger time step than Δt depending on the slow-physics process.
+Entry points are marked in green, and for some, names are provided.
+The naming scheme and placement are further discussed in Sect.
+3.6, and the white paper (see e.g. in the Supplement) provides a full list of entry points.